FasterXML/jackson-bom/README.md

 A "bill of materials" POM for Jackson dependencies.

+Since Jackson 2.9.2 also contains `jackson-base` internal parent for actual Jackson
+components: this should not be relied by components other than standard Jackson component maintained by development team.
+It is bundled here for convenience.

 ## Usage

-There are two ways to use the pom: either as parent pom:
+There are two ways to use the BOM pom: either as parent pom:

 ```xml
   <parent>